Scarlet Finale! (Demo)

 “It’s all probably going to be different in the morning anyway.
 Let’s see if we can find anything new in the meantime.”

-He started to tune different stations in the radio, but there was only silence.
+Upon turning it on, he started to try and tune into different stations, but there was only silence.

 “You know, maybe bringing that Radio with you here was a bad idea.
 It probably absorbed all the rainwater.”